Birth Record Amendments

 - The legal representative of the subject.
 A legal representative must submit documentation of this relationship, including authority from the subject to amend his/her birth record.

-Please note that if an individual is deceased, an amendment to his or her birth record can only be requested by a parent.
+Please note: If an individual is deceased, an amendment to his or her birth record can only be requested by a parent.

 How do I request an amendment to a birth record?

-- Collect supporting documents.
-All supporting documents must meet document requirements.
+- Collect supporting documents, keeping in mind that all supporting documents must meet document requirements.

-- Complete a Birth Record Amendment Application.
+- Complete a Birth Record Amendment Application (Interactive PDF: 170KB/2 pages).
 You must sign your application in front of a notary public.

 - The fee is $40.
 Payment is accepted by credit card (MasterCard, VISA, or Discover), check or money order and is deposited upon receipt.
 Fees are non-refundable per Minnesota Statutes, section 144.226.